FillipIshchenko/GreencityDevEnv/README.md

   when the source repos have new commits — without ever touching their work.

 Everything runs in containers.
-The only host requirements are Docker + the Compose v2 plugin(I recommend atleast 8GBs or RAM).
+The only host requirements are Docker + the Compose v2 plugin(I recommend atleast 12GBs of RAM).

 ---